Drek282/PsychoStats/README.md

 The weapon images TFC are hack jobs mostly stolen from TF2.
 I'm not an artist and can only copy, paste and modify.
 Maybe someone else will improve on them.

+The Flash hit box graphic no longer works on most browsers because Flash is about to become entirely extinct.
+I haven't simply deleted the code because I have the insane hope that myself, or someone else, might be able to translate it to HTML5.

 Future Plans